OneCDOnly/sherpa/README.md

 * Each of these packages continues the idea of 'self-update-on-launch' that was used in Clinton Hall's wrapper scripts.
 These scripts are my own version and require a few packages to be installed via Entware (this is what **sherpa** does).
 Updating an app is easy - just restart the app via its init script.
 Each app is updated from GitHub and from that application's current 'master' branch.

 * For those looking to setup a new NAS, suggest you start with SABnzbd+ first, then install a TV show finder like SickChill or Medusa.
-This will allow SickRage to be properly configured with the API details from SABnzbd.

 * **Medusa** will appear as 'OMedusa' in your App Center to avoid conflict with the existing **Medusa** package available in the Qnapclub Store.